Zika is a type of virus that is spread by mosquitoes. The mosquitoes that carry Zika are most active during the day but can bite at night.

 Zika can be spread through sexual contact even if the person does not have symptoms.
 If your male partner has been to an area where there is a Zika outbreak, the CDC recommends that you delay having sex until the baby is born or use condoms every time you have vaginal, anal, and oral sex.

 If you are pregnant and have traveled to an area with an outbreak of Zika, talk to your doctor about additional tests you may need.

 Women who are thinking about becoming pregnant and their male partners should talk to their doctor about the risk of traveling to areas where there are Zika outbreaks.
 Experts recommend that you delay pregnancy if you or your male partner has been to an area with ongoing Zika transmission.

 After returning from an area with risk of Zika:

-There is no vaccine to prevent Zika virus.
+There is no vaccine to prevent Zika.
 But you can protect yourself from mosquito bites, especially when you travel.
-Remember that the mosquitoes that spread Zika are active during the day.

 If you have been to an area where there is a Zika outbreak, use condoms or do not have sex for at least 2 months for women and 3 months for men.

-If you do get infected with Zika, protect yourself from mosquito bites, especially during the first week.
+If you do get infected with Zika, protect yourself from mosquito bites for at least 3 weeks to prevent the spread of the virus.
 Men should use condoms or not have sex for at least 3 months after symptoms begin.
 Women should use condoms or not have sex for at least 2 months after symptoms begin.
 This will help prevent the virus from spreading to other people.